Navigation route

 European Union Development Policy: Collective Action in Times of Global Transformation and Domestic Crisis http://onlinelibrary.wiley.com/doi/10.1111/dpr.12189/full

-The Strait of Malacca, a passage core topic for the connection between the northern part of the Indian Ocean and the Asia-Pacific region, will be a thermometer for measuring the future pulse of forces between China and India.
-India is responding to the further expansion of Chinese maritime interests, which are forcing Beijing to pay close attention to Malacca, by advancing positions towards the western mouth of the strait.
+A thermometer to measure the future pulse of forces between China and India will be the Strait of Malacca, a passage through the Strait of Malay core topic for the connection between the northern Indian Ocean and the Asia-Pacific region.
+India is responding to the further expansion of Chinese maritime interests, which force Beijing to pay close attention to Malacca, by advancing positions towards the western mouth of the strait.

-▲Map of the Indo-Pacific [US DoD].
+▲Map of the Indo-Pacific [US DoD]

-article / Alejandro Puigrefagut [English version].
+article / Alejandro Puigrefagut [English version]

 [Admiral James Stavridis, Sea Power.
 The History and Geopolitics of the World's Oceans.
 Penguin Press.
 New York City, 2017.
 363 pages]